Seneca-BSA/bsa/docs/seh500/lab1.md

     ***Figure 1.2** Seneca MyApps*

-1. Select an approtiate location to save your workspace.
-It must be a directory you have write premission.
+1. Select an appropriate location to save your workspace.
+It must be a directory to which you have write permission.

     ![Figure 1.3 Select Workspace Directory](lab1-workspace.png)